OxLAT Oxford Latin Teaching Scheme

-Weekly two-hour lessons take place every Saturday morning during school term-time here at the Faculty and are taught by two professional Latin instructors from the Faculty of Classics.
+Weekly two-hour lessons take place every Saturday morning during term-time at the Faculty of Classics (66 St Giles, Oxford) and are taught by two professional Latin instructors: they will start in September 2024 and continue for two years until the summer of 2026 when students will sit their Latin GCSE exams.

-The academic programme of the scheme replicates the teaching students would experience were they taking the subject as a GCSE option at school (albeit in a reduced timetable and with greater focus on independent learning): students are expected to consolidate their classroom learning with appropriate study-time at home each week, aided by the Scheme’s VLE system.
-Homework will be roughly the same as one would expect for any GCSE subject.
+The academic programme of the scheme replicates the teaching students would experience if they were taking the subject as a GCSE option at school (albeit in a reduced timetable and with greater focus on independent learning): students will be expected to consolidate their classroom learning with appropriate study-time at home each week, aided by a VLE (virtual learning environment).
+Homework will be roughly the same for any GCSE subject.

 Applications